Keyboard shortcuts

 # Replace existing

-csm import backup.json --database memory.db
+csm import backup.json --database csm_memory.db

 # Merge with existing